ShingoHiruma/homogenization_via_unitcell/README.md

 </p>

 ## How to use?
-You can change the geometry by editing the edp file.
+You can change the geometry of the conductor and the size of the unit cell by editing the edp file.
 ```
 // Parameters
 real sigma = 5.76e7;